-The portion of sales assumed to be made to CAISO was determined by looking at BPA's historical transactions in the Federal Energy Regulatory Commission's (FERC's) Electronic Quarterly Reporting (EQR) data, from years 2015-2019.
-For the BP-22 rate period, BPA assumes 30 percent of its sales to California will be made to CAISO - in line with the average over the past five years of EQR data.
+The portion of sales assumed to be made to CAISO was determined by looking at BPA's historical transactions in the Federal Energy Regulatory Commission's (FERC's) Electronic Quarterly Reporting (EQR) data, from years 2022-2024.
+For the BP-26 rate period, BPA assumes 35 percent of its sales to California will be made to CAISO-in line with the average over the past three years of EQR data.

-Any sale into CAISO is assessed a GMC on a per MWh basis, and this charge is the vehicle through which CAISO recovers its administrative and capital costs from the entities that utilize CAISO's service.
-This charge is a published rate, and as of June 1, 2021, the rate was about \$0.35/MWh.
+Any sale into CAISO is assessed a GMC on a per megawatthour basis, and this charge is the vehicle through which CAISO recovers its administrative and capital costs from the entities that utilize CAISO's service.
+This charge is a published rate, and as of June 1, 2021, the rate was about \$0.30/MWh.
 There is also a Bid Segment Fee and a SCID monthly fee, both of which are relatively minor.
-Considering these three fees together, BPA included a \$0.40/MWh GMC fee on all modeled sales assumed to be made to CAISO.
+Considering these three fees together, BPA included a \$0.35/MWh GMC fee on all modeled sales assumed to be made to CAISO.

 Finally, BPA must pay for carbon allowances when selling to CAISO.
 The forecast cost of carbon allowance purchases is based off a forecast of carbon allowance pricing and a forecast of BPA's system's average carbon content.
-BPA's Asset Controller Supplier emission factor averaged 0.018 Megatons of CO2 equivalent per MWh (MT CO2e/MWh)

-from the years 2013 to 2021.
-This value is used as the forecast for FY 2022 and FY 2023.
-This emission factor forecast combines with BPA's carbon allowance price forcast of \$19.8/MT CO2e in FY 2022 and \$21.3/MT CO2e in FY 2023 to yield an estimated carbon compliance cost for BPA of \$0.35/MWH in FY 2022 and \$0.38/MWh in FY 2023.
+BPA's Asset Controller Supplier emission factor averaged 0.02 megatons of CO2 equivalent per megawatthour (MT CO2e/MWh) from the years 2013 to 2025.
+This value is used as the forecast for FY 2026-28.
+This emission factor forecast combines with BPA's carbon allowance price forecast of roughly \$63/MT CO2e over the rate case period to yield an estimated carbon compliance cost for BPA of \$1.25/MWh for the rate case period.
+Talks with BPA's marketing subject matter experts led to an assumption in RevSim that costs will total to \$1.60/MWh.